The Grapes of Wrath (film): Plot

 Tom suffers a serious cheek wound, making him easily recognizable.
 That evening, the family hides Tom when guards arrive searching for who killed the guard.
 Tom avoids being spotted, and the family leaves the Keene Ranch without further incident.
 After driving awhile, they arrive at the Farmworkers' Weedpatch Camp ("Wheat Patch"), a clean facility run by the Department of Agriculture, complete with indoor toilets and showers, which the Joad children have never seen before.

 Later, at one of the weekly Saturday night dances held at the Wheat Patch, a group of strangers arrive to instigate a riot as a pretext for local law enforcement to storm the camp and arrest the leaders.
-The camp committee men have anticipated this and subdue the strangers when they attempt to start a fight, leaving the law no choice but to abort their plan.
+The camp committee men have anticipated this and subdue the would-be agitators when they attempt to start a fight, leaving the law no choice but to abort their plan.

-Tom is moved to work for change by what he has witnessed in the various camps.
-When police officers arrive looking for the murderer of the guard Tom killed, he decides to leave, telling his mother that he plans to carry on Casy's mission by fighting for workers' rights.
+Tom is motivated to work for change by what he has witnessed in the various camps.
+When police officers arrive looking for who murdered the guard that Tom killed, he decides to leave, telling his mother that he plans to carry on Casy's mission by fighting for workers' rights.
 As the family moves on again, they contemplate the fears and difficulties they faced, with Ma firmly vowing that their kind will continue to live on.